MAD24P03Team3/P03Team3/README.md

    - Add MenuItems for Owner
      - Allow Owners to add menu items to the database for the corresponding store by the owner
-     - View owner-added items in menu
+     - View owner-added items in the menu
    - Display Menu Items and like menu Items
    - Display the list of businesses